roma5840/PetFeeder/README.md

 ## Device Logging Key Features

 *   **Automatic Device Registration:** When a user logs in, their device is automatically registered with a unique ID and its type (e.g., iOS, Android) is recorded.
+The IP Address is also recorded.
 *   **Last Active Tracking:** The system keeps track of the last time each device communicated with the server.
-*   **"Online" Status:** Devices that have recently sent a heartbeat (within the last ~2 minutes) are shown as "Online".
+*   **"Online" Status:** Devices that have recently sent a heartbeat (within the last ~30 seconds) are shown as "Online".
 *   **Location Indication:** An approximate geographical location (country) for each session is displayed (still needs further testing).
 *   **Session Viewing:** Users can access a list in their account settings showing:
     *   Currently active devices.
     *   Devices pending logout (remotely instructed to log out).
     *   Recently logged out devices.
 *   **Manage Other Sessions:**
     *   **Remotely Log Out Specific Device:** Users can select another device from their list and instruct it to log out.
-The target device will be logged out upon its next activity check with the server (typically within 2 minutes).
+The target device will be logged out upon its next activity check with the server (typically within 30 seconds).
     *   **Remotely Log Out All Other Devices:** Users can log out all sessions except the current one.
 This also invalidates older session tokens for enhanced security.

 ### Notes
 *    All communication with the server for device management is encrypted and authenticated.
 *    The "Online" status is based on recent heartbeats.
 A device might appear "Offline" if it hasn't sent a heartbeat recently, even if the app is technically still open.
 *    Remote logouts are enforced when the targeted device next communicates with the server.
-This typically happens within its heartbeat interval (around 2 minutes).
+This typically happens within its heartbeat interval (around 30 seconds).
+*    2FA must be enabled to be able to log out other devices.

 ## Changelog